 Our administration fees cover the day‑to‑day management of member accounts and operation of the fund.
 This includes items such as compliance costs, licence fees, office rent, audits, provision of member statements and processing transactions.

 a) the fee relates directly to costs incurred by the trustee of the superannuation entity because of the provision of financial product advice to a member by:

 b) those costs are not otherwise charged as an administration fee, an investment fee, a switching fee, an activity fee or an insurance fee.

 We can provide you with general advice on your Tasplan account.
 If you need personal advice, you can meet with a Tasplan financial planner.
-Our planners have set fees for advice and you may be able to pay for this out of your Tasplan account.
+Our planners have set fees for advice.
 Tasplan financial planners are authorised representatives of Quadrant First Pty Ltd (ABN 78 102 167 877, AFS Licence No. 284443), a wholly owned subsidiary of Tasplan Pty Ltd operating as a separate legal entity.

 The Statement of advice provided by your financial expert will state the fees, if any, that you’ll pay.